codetipster/hsb-web-frontend/README.md

 4. Third-party integration(Future thoughts for payments): The website may need to integrate with third-party software or services, such as payment processing systems or tax preparation software(future considerations).
 Threats to third-party integration could include vulnerabilities in these systems that could be exploited to gain unauthorized access to the website's data or systems.

 ![Threat model diagram](src/assets/Screenshot%202023-04-25%20at%2019.24.07.png)

+### Before Security:
+Unsecured HTTP requests:
+The login function from the login page was sending an HTTP POST request to our remote server with the user's email and password in plain text.
+If this connection is not secured with HTTPS, this could allow an attacker to intercept and view the user's sensitive information.
+|
+|
+#### Solution (After Security)

+Here's a summary of the changes made to address the identified security vulnerabilities:

+1. Insecure password storage: Replaced `useState` with `useRef` for email and password storage. `useRef` doesn't trigger a re-render, and it isn't accessible via React DevTools, which makes it a safer choice for storing sensitive information.

+2. No input sanitization: Imported the DOMPurify library to sanitize user input.
+DOMPurify helps prevent Cross-Site Scripting (XSS) attacks by sanitizing the user input before sending it to the server.

+3. Insecure localStorage usage: Replaced localStorage with HttpOnly cookies for storing the user token and user ID.
+HttpOnly cookies can only be accessed by the server and not by any client-side JavaScript code, which reduces the risk of XSS attacks.
+The login credentials should not be stored in the browser's local storage or session storage as it can make the user's sensitive information easily accessible to malicious scripts.
+Using browser cookies with the secure and HTTP-only flags set to store the authentication token, provides better security and prevents cross-site scripting (XSS) attacks.

+Lack of server-side validation:
+The server-side validation of the user input was not originally implemented, which meant that malicious users could potentially exploit vulnerabilities by submitting malicious data.

+No protection against Cross-Site Scripting (XSS) attacks: The application does not sanitize user input, which could lead to cross-site scripting (XSS) attacks.
+Malicious users could inject scripts into the application, allowing them to steal user data or perform other malicious actions.
+Lack of password security measures: The application does not enforce strong password policies, such as requiring a minimum password length or complexity, which could make it easier for attackers to crack user passwords.
+Insecure password storage: It is unclear how the user's password is being stored on the server.
+If the passwords are stored in plaintext or using weak hashing algorithms, they could be easily compromised in the event of a data breach.
+Lack of CSRF protection: The application does not implement CSRF protection, which could allow attackers to submit malicious requests on behalf of the user.
 ### Safety Measures
 To mitigate the above mentioned threats, we sort to implement a range of security measures, such as: